afraelizondo/afraelizondo/README.md

 - Meet people😊
 - Travel around the world🌍

-📊 I’m currently learning Data Analytics and Visualization
+📊 Data Analytics and Visualization

 📫 How to reach me via e-mail: elizondo.afra@gmail.com